Na Maloom Afraad 2

 Na Maloom Afraad 2 is a 2017 Pakistani action comedy film, co-written and directed by Nabeel Qureshi and produced by Fizza Ali Meerza and Mehdi Ali.
 It is a sequel to Na Maloom Afraad (2014).
 The film stars Fahad Mustafa, Javed Sheikh, Mohsin Abbas Haider and Urwa Hocane reprising their roles from the previous film.
-New additions to the cast include Marina Khan and Hania Amir.
+New additions to the cast include Marina Khan and Hania Aamir.
 While Nayyar Ejaz, Saleem Meraj and Nazr-ul-Hassan played the main antagonists.

 Principal photography began in March 2017 in Karachi, and completed in May, while most shots are filmed in Cape Town.
-Shani Arshad has composed the film score and soundtrack.
+Shani Arshad composed the film score and soundtrack.
 The film released on Eid al-Adha, 2 September 2017, under the banners of Filmwala Pictures and Excellency Films, and was distributed by Urdu 1.

 Plot

 Na Maloom Afraad 2 takes place a few years after its prequel, Farhan (Fahad Mustafa), and Shakeel bhai (Jawed Sheikh) become more destitute than they were before as they lose their multinational business.
 The two, along with Naina (Urwa Hocane), who is now married to Farhan, are living at a construction site and just scraping by.

 It's when their pal Moon (Mohsin Abbas Haider) calls to announce his wedding and brings them to South Africa that the three are united.